MELTzx/SIM-Calendar-to-Google-Calendar/README.md

-# Guide to export calendar
+# Convert SIM Calendar to Google Calendar

 ## Guide to export calendar